ToniMigliato/Data-Science-Projects/learning-to-rank/README.md

 - LightGBM
 - CatBoost

-[:wrench:] Under construction!
+:wrench: Under construction!
+The below steps will be accomplished in the next cycles of the project.

-# 7. Machine Learning performance
+# 6. Machine Learning performance

-# 8. Business results
+# 7. Business results

-# 9. Conclusions
+# 8. Conclusions

 # 9. Learned lessons